 A total of 2,416 lesions and 1,951 patients were included in the study.

 The pivotal study: results

-Results with the updated method on pivotal study data show an observed 97.0% sensitivity for malignant melanoma in the target population.
-In addition, Nevisense achieved an observed specificity of 37.5% on lesions with clinical suspicion of malignant melanoma, representing the potential reduction of unnecessary excisions
+Results of the pivotal study showed 97% sensitivity on malignant melanoma for the target population.
+In addition, the SciBase method achieved a specificity of 34% on lesions with clinical suspicion of malignant melanoma, representing the potential reduction of unnecessary excisions.

 Post Pivotal Study: Analysis of an electrical impedance spectroscopy system in short-term digital dermoscopy imaging of melanocytic lesions